wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 ## Conclusion
 Angular 2 has a lot more features than meets the eye.
 RxJS is, in my personal opinion, one of the best of them.
 It can rocket the app to the next level in term of maintainability and clarity.
 The future is more declarative, less imperative code.

-RxJS can appear intimidating at first, but once you’re familiar with its functionality and operators, it supplies many benefits (as defining logic at declaration time) which all ends up with saying: the code is easier to reason about.
-RxJS requires a different mode of thinking, but is very worthwhile to learn and use.
+RxJS can appear intimidating at first, but once you’re familiar with its functionality and operators, it supplies many benefits (such as defining logic at the declaration time).
+All of this is to say, the code is easier to understand than imperative one.
+RxJS requires a different mode of thinking, but it is very worthwhile to learn and use.